POWERFULMOVES/PMOVEScalc/README.md

 - State management for handling user inputs and API responses
 - API integration using Axios for communication with the backend
 - Responsive design for various screen sizes
-- Data visualization (if implemented) for displaying loan information graphically
+- Data visualization for displaying loan information graphically

 ### Backend (FastAPI)